c-h-david/rapid2/TESTING.md

 ### Python type checker

-We use `mypy` to dynamic typing and static typing.
+We use `mypy` to check dynamic and static typing.

 ```bash
 mypy --strict src/*.py